snipe/snipe-it/README.md

 	php artisan key:generate --env=local

-#### 2.4) Adjust Environments

-Update the file `boostrap/start.php' under the section `Detect The Application Environment`.

-	vi bootstrap/start.php

 #### 2.5) Additional Adjustments

 The app is configured to automatically detect if you're in a local, staging, or production environment.
-Before deploying to a staging or production environment, follow sets 2.1, 2.2, and 2.3 above to tweak each environment as nescessary.
+Before deploying to a staging or production environment, follow sets 2.1, 2.2, and 2.3 above to tweak each environment as necessary.
 Configuration files for each environment can be found in app/config/{environment} (local, staging, and production).

 -----